Patrick Sells is launching a new venture that aims to bridge two sectors he knows well.

 “A bank can log in and say, ‘Our objective this year is to grow our non-interest income, or to grow our loans,’ using banker terms.
 And what they would see on the other side are the fintechs that specifically help do that,” he said.

 Sells said he wants True Digital to be a neutral platform.
-Only banks and credit unions can join as members, and only fintechs with working relationships with a bank or credit union who is an existing member are able to show up on the platform, he said.
+Only banks and credit unions can join as members, and only fintechs with working relationships with a bank or credit union that is an existing member are able to show up on the platform, he said.

 This prevents a fintech from inflating its bank partnership numbers, a frustrating practice that a bank may not uncover until months of discussion and due diligence have passed, Sells said.